stephenh/stephenh.github.com/_drafts/can-java-be-good-enough.markdown

 I'll try a small example.
 Here's some code in Java:

     public void processFruit(List<? extends Fruit> fruits) {
-      // do something with fruits
+      // do something with fruits...
     }

     List<Apple> apples = new ArrayList<Apple>();